-If you are an HER or a Historic England staff member, please sign in or register using the menu options above.
+If you are an local authority historic environment advisor or a Historic England staff member, please sign in or register using the menu options above.

-If you are an applicant for Countryside Stewardship or a Natural England staff please refer to the specific FAQs below
+If you are an applicant for Countryside Stewardship or a Natural England staff please refer to the specific Frequently Asked Questions below:

-SHINE (standing for Selected Heritage Inventory for Natural England) is a single, nationally consistent dataset of undesignated historic environment features from across England that could benefit from management within Natural England's Countryside Stewardship scheme.
+The Selected Heritage Inventory for Natural England (or SHINE) is a single, nationally consistent dataset of undesignated historic environment features from across England that could benefit from management within a Countryside Stewardship agri-environment scheme that is administered by the RPA and Natural England on behalf of Defra.
 Data about suitable sites is created by local authority Historic Environment Records (HERs) and fed into the national SHINE dataset.

-For more information about the dataset or the SHINE project, please use the Contact page on the left hand menu.
+For more information about the dataset or the SHINE project, please use the Contact page on the top right hand menu.

-For more information about specific SHINE features shown or present on your Environmental Information Map, please contact your local Historic Environment Record.
+For more information about specific SHINE features shown on your Environmental Information Map, please contact your local Historic Environment Record.

-- How do I get advice on historic environment features on my holding?
+How do I get advice about historic environment features on my land?

-- As a Countryside Stewardship applicant: The Environmental Information Map provided by Natural England (as part of the CS application pack) should have identified some of the sites on your land suited to protection and management under the scheme.
+As a Countryside Stewardship applicant: The Environmental Information Map provided by RPA (as part of the CS application pack) should have identified some of the sites on your land suited to protection and management under the scheme.
 If you have a Scheduled Monument on your land, you will be required to manage it, so you need further advice.
 Your land may, however, contain many more historic sites and features than show on the current SHINE dataset, and you could be considering options that could damage those features.
-Because these options are checked against an up-to-date SHINE dataset, you are strongly advised to submit a HEFER alongside your application - more on the HEFER below.

-- Outside of any Scheme obligations, as an interested party: If you require more detailed advice on the historic features on your land or more specific advice on site management, your local authority’s Archaeological Service or Historic Environment Record can usually provide assistance in the first instance.
+Outside of any Scheme obligations, as an interested party: If you require more detailed advice on the historic features on your land or more specific advice on site management, your local authority’s Historic Environment Service or Historic Environment Record can usually provide assistance in the first instance.